clrscr-xoxo/Canteen-Management-App---vBite/README.md

 # VIT Smart Canteen System

-A comprehensive digital canteen ordering ecosystem for VIT (Vellore Institute of Technology) campus, consisting of a student/staff mobile application and an admin web dashboard.
+A comprehensive digital canteen ordering ecosystem for VIT (Vidyalankar Institute of Technology) campus, consisting of a student/staff mobile application and an admin web dashboard.

 ## 📦 Project Structure